 - Like most boletes, Beefsteaks tend to be bitter or peppery when older.
 The Beefsteak mushroom should be cut in half lengthways and cross-sectioned before cooking as it contains a spongy layer of pores.

 - The beefsteak mushrooms are a highly prized species among mushroom hunters because of their large size and unusual shape.
-Beefsteaks have been known for centuries throughout Europe as well as North America, where it is one of the largest mushrooms found.
+Beefsteaks have been known for centuries throughout Europe and North America, where it is one of the largest mushrooms found.

 Beefsteak mushrooms have been used as an alternative medicine for centuries due to claims that they help cure heart disease, cancer, diabetes, and more.